HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 Why is a translation process required?

-Translation is a surprisingly difficult task that requires complex mental processing, after all,
+A translation process is essential because translation is a surprisingly difficult task that requires complex mental processing.

-There are a few reasons why a strict process is required in translation.
-One reason is that a consistent process helps to maintain consistency across translations, ensuring that the meaning is just perfect.
+There are a few other reasons as to why a strict process is required in translation.
+One reason is that a consistent process helps to maintain consistency across translations, ensuring that the result is nothing short of perfection.

-Accuracy is key when translating, as even the slightest mistake can change the meaning of the text entirely.
-This means that the translator needs to follow the best practices to produce a translation of quality while avoiding non-sense and tragedic mistakes.
+Secondly, accuracy is key in translation.
+Even the slightest mistake can change the meaning of the text entirely.
+This means that the translator needs to follow the best practices to produce a high-quality translation and to avoid nonsensical and tragic mistakes.

 Subtitling Made Simple: Tips and Techniques for Learning